Cerebrospinal Fluid (CSF) Specimens

 The brain and the bloodstream are separated by the blood-brain barrier.
 This barrier stops large molecules, toxins, and most blood cells traveling from the blood into the brain.
 The spinal cord and bloodstream also have a blood-spinal cord barrier.

-If a patient has a condition that affects the CNS, it will disrupt the blood-brain barrier, which can usually be detected by changes in the composition of the spinal fluid.
+If a patient has a condition that affects the CNS, it will disrupt the blood-brain barrier, which changes in the composition of the spinal fluid can usually detect.

 A CSF analysis is used to measure different substances in the cerebrospinal fluid.
 It may include tests to diagnose:

-Autoimmune conditions, such as multiple sclerosis (MS) and Guillain-Barre syndrome, can lead to an inflammatory response, which can be detected by the presence of autoantibodies in the CSF.
+Autoimmune conditions, such as multiple sclerosis (MS) and Guillain-Barre syndrome, can lead to an inflammatory response that researchers can detect by the presence of autoantibodies in the CSF.

 Doctors can also identify certain cancers, including leukemia, as the CSF analysis test may reveal increased numbers of white blood cells.
 Doctors also use the CSF analysis test to check for primary and metastatic cancerous tumors in the CNS.